MagnumTrader/repforge/README.md

 - [x] Add table for workouts AS IS
 - [x] Add functions for creating a workout and store in db
 - [x] remove notes in list view
+# Ideas
+- [ ] Could the system have coaches that distributes workout programs